FlorentinCDX/Convolution-Sliced-Wasserstein/README.md

 This projet will required the folowing depedencies :
 - torch
 - torchvision (to run the test on images)
+- numpy

 ## Content and reproduction

-The python script random_convolution.py contains all the classes and method.
+The python script random_convolution.py contains all the classes and method for the convolution sliced wasserstein, the losses.py script contains the classical sliced wassertein for speed comparison.
 The notebook test_CSW.ipynb contains the reproducible on toy data and images from celebA dataset.